Official websites use .gov

 Somatic mosaicism has long been implicated in cancer pathogenesis, but only recently have post-zygotic mosaic variants been studied in non-cancer disease and healthy individuals.
 The contribution of somatic variants to developmental skeletal disease is still poorly understood.
 The identification of the genetic etiology of Trevor disease, in particular, might have relevance not only to normal skeletal growth but also to dysregulated pathways in other mosaic disease states, such as cancer.

 To test the hypothesis that Trevor disease represents a mosaic disorder, we investigated the clinical features of patients with this disease identified through my NIH cohort, obtained biospecimens (including biopsies from affected bone), and performed deep exome (500x) and genome sequencing (100x) to maximize the chance of identifying variants with low allele frequency.
 We analyzed the data using a combined ensemble and machine-learning method that has a higher overall somatic variant call accuracy than single variant calling approaches.
-In addition, we established primary cultures of BMSCs, to facilitate translation between human pathology and experimental models.
+In addition, to facilitate translation between human pathology and experimental models, we established primary cultures of bone marrow stem cells (BMSCs).

 We identified the same somatic variant at an allele frequency of 4–37% in the affected osteo-cartilaginous lesions from five patients with Trevor disease.
 The specific variant was promising, as it has an existing association with certain cancers.
-We obtained a conditional mouse model of the variant we identified in our patients, crossed it to a Prrx1-Cre (PRRX1 determines the fibroblast lineage with a myofibroblastic phenotype) and characterized the skeletal phenotype of this mouse model of Trevor disease.
+We obtained a conditional mouse model of the variant that we identified in our patients, crossed it to a Prrx1-Cre (PRRX1 determines the fibroblast lineage with a myofibroblastic phenotype) and characterized the skeletal phenotype of this mouse model of Trevor disease.
 These mice recapitulate the human phenotype by exhibiting abnormal gait and epiphyseal overgrowth.
-Current work is focusing on the mechanisms leading to skeletal overgrowth.
+Our current work is focusing on the mechanisms leading to skeletal overgrowth, and on repurposing a drug, panobinostat, to reduce the bone overgrowth caused by Trevor disease.

 Additional Funding